moderntribe/square-one/docs/theme/components/quote.md

 ```

-And the panel controller using the quote component for the contents of the slider component.
+And the Testimonial panel controller using the Quote component for the contents of the slider component.

 ```php
 <?php